1601-mma2013/The-Journey-of-Life/README.md

 ###1.
 Requirements Definition
 ###a.
 Context Scenarios

--Our persona is Susan Wong, a professional lawyer, whose goals are to understand her autistic child.
+#####-Our persona is Susan Wong, a professional lawyer, whose goals are to understand her autistic child.
--Here is Susan’s context scenario:
+#####-Here is Susan’s context scenario:
-1. While getting ready in the morning, Susan makes sure her child, Abby is wearing the E&F wristband before she is going to work.
+######1.
+While getting ready in the morning, Susan makes sure her child, Abby is wearing the E&F wristband before she is going to work.
-2. When she is dealing with her client, her phone rings.
+######2.
+When she is dealing with her client, her phone rings.
 She checks her phone and she received a notification from the app.
 Normally while she is in an appointment, she will mute her phone, but when Abby is experiencing emotional turmoil, the app will automatically send her a notifications.
-3. She phones the nanny of Abby and ask her about why Abby is having an emotional turmoil.
+######3.
+She phones the nanny of Abby and ask her about why Abby is having an emotional turmoil.
-4. The nanny told her that Abby is affected by the sound of the construction next door.
+######4.
+The nanny told her that Abby is affected by the sound of the construction next door.
-5. Susan calls her husband to see if he is free and her husband told her that he can go back home to comfort Abby and he will bring Abby to a silent place.
+######5.
+Susan calls her husband to see if he is free and her husband told her that he can go back home to comfort Abby and he will bring Abby to a silent place.

 ###b.
 Requirements